GuillaumeBrgnFR/SmartMenue/README.md

 ## With Docker
 1. Download the Docker image from the Docker Hub.
-2. Execute the command `docker run -p 5001:5000 guillaumebourgain/smartmenue:latest` to start the container.
+2. Execute the command `docker run -p 5001:5000 smartmenu-app` to start the container.
 3. Open your browser and go to `http://localhost:5001/` to use the application.